KDE/purpose/README.md

 * GetImage that would list your scanner, camera and also some web services.
 * AddContact that would let you add a contact on your address book or in whichever plugin is offered.

+### Plugin creation

+There's two approaches to plugin implementation: Native plugins and separate processes.

+#### Native
+To implement a Qt-based plugin, it will be required to implement a `Purpose::PluginBase` class, that only acts as a factory for its `Purpose::Job` instances.

+These will be the jobs in charge of performing the action the plugin is meant to do.

+Furthermore, a `pluginname_config.qml` will be provided for extra Configuration, if required.

+#### Separate
+Sometimes fitting in Qt some actions can require some extra work.
+For those cases, it's possible to implement the plugin in a separate process.
+It will require some extra work when it comes to implementing the feedback process with the main process but it allows to run plugins in any imaginable technologies.

+The file structure for these plugins is the one of [KPackage](http://api.kde.org/frameworks-api/frameworks5-apidocs/kpackage/html/index.html) and will allow to package the plugins in an archive if useful.

+To that end, we will need to provide:
+* A `manifest.json` file, that will define the plugin description, capabilities and requirements.
+* A `code/main*` file that will be executed when the plugin action needs happen.
+* A `config/config.qml` file that will be in charge of requesting the necessary information to the user.